FreySolarEye/freysolareye.github.io/_posts/2021-11-27-Reversing-ISP-Firmware[Part 1].md

 **Getting that SquashFS**

-Before we get the SquasFS we need to install sasquatch, so we can automate the procedure be combining it with ``binwalk`` :
+Before we get the SquasFS we need to install sasquatch, so we can automate the procedure by combining it with ``binwalk`` :

  {% highlight bash %}
    1. git clone https://github.com/devttys0/sasquatch.git